Lazerbeak12345/chaml/README.md

 ## Functions

-Uses pass by value.
+Uses call/pass by value.
 (Allow for pointers?
-Do call by val instead?)
+Look into lazy reaction to pure function detection.
+Also look into deforestation.)

 ### Defining Functions